-e) Composite materials & applications 2009-10, Sem-II, 2009-10, Sem-II, a.
+e) Composite materials & applications 2009-10, Sem-I, 2009-10, Sem-II, f) What is composite material?
+Discuss their types along with their relative importance over conventional materials.
+2012-13, Sem-II a.
 Plastics: Plastics are the organic materials and derived from the materials which consist of carbon combined with hydrogen oxygen and other non-metallic substances.

-2010-11, Sem-II, 2010, Sem-I/II, Spl-Carry
+2010-11, Sem-II, 2010, Sem-I/II, SpI-Carry